Sitting on a pyramid!

 Islamic Cairo

 With an extra day in our itinerary at the very start of the trip, I tried to include a historic hike up Mt.
 Sinai into the plans.
-The only problem, it’s a 12 hour bus ride to the mountain from Cairo.
+The only problem, it is a 12 hour bus ride to the mountain from Cairo.
 My grand solution was to take a night bus, arrive at 3 a.m., climb the mountain in 4 hours, then return on the 8 a.m. morning bus back

 Most western tourists arrive at this remote location on the Sinai Peninsula by a tour bus and guide.
 Our experience was nothing close to this, as we took a public bus.
 Our Cairo guide took us to the bus station, had us wait in the car, while he got 2 tickets to the little town at the base of the mountain.
 He waited with us until the bus was loading, and then walked us onto the bus.
-He couldn’t believe this was so important to us that we were willing to take such a long ride.
+He could not believe this was so important to us that we were willing to take such a long ride.
 He actually seemed a bit concerned about us.
 I have no pictures of the bus; I was too concerned about looking like a tourist, trying to keep a low profile.
 Basically, this was a true Egyptian bus with decorative curtain rugs with tassels blocking all the windows.
 The whole way there, an old TV was playing old Egyptian produced movies.
 I swear the same movie played three times.
-If the TV wasn’t on, the Egyptian music was blasting, one tape, over and over.
+If the TV was not on, the Egyptian music was blasting, one tape, over and over.
 Once on the Sinai Peninsula, we started picking up people in the middle of nowhere.
-Many were Bedouin wife’s, still reeking of campfire smoke.
+Many were Bedouin wifes, still reeking of campfire smoke.
 Most of the women had full black burkas, covered from head to toe with only their eyes exposed.
-How their little children could separate who was their mom I don’t know.
-The bus would stop at the most awful rest stops with the most foul toilet holes I’d ever seen.
+How their little children could separate who was their mom I do not know.
+The bus would stop at the most awful rest stops with the most foul toilet holes I had ever seen.
 We finally arrived at the town at the base of the mountain where the worst thing possible happened.
 I could not locate the trailhead.
 It was dark, and not a soul was awake in this little town.
 We walked and walked looking for any sort of sign to point the way.
 Nothing!
 I only had a basic description of the route but nothing getting me from town to the trail.
-Soon our time was up….no room for error.
+Soon our time was up.no room for error.
 We went to the bus station and waited for our long bus ride back to Cairo.
 This by far is the top traveling blunder of my life.

 Mt.
 Sinai